 Are Glade Air Freshener Sprays Toxic?

 Glade carries a variety of different fragrance sprays, including their Automatic Sprays, aerosol Room Sprays, and fragrance “Mists.”
-These cannot be considered non-toxic either, as they contain many known toxins like methylisothiazolinone, PEGs, and VOCs.
+These cannot be considered non-toxic either, as they contain many problematic ingredients like methylisothiazolinone, ethoxylated ingredients, and VOCs.
 (Aerosol sprays of any kind almost always contain VOCs.)

 Check out this article for our favorite non-toxic and organic room and linen sprays.